In a San Francisco high school, the scars of remote schooling linger

 At school, she was used to hugging everyone she knew, and she knew a lot of people.
 Now it was “24/7 with only my family,” she recounted, and a litany of conflicts with them, big and small.
 She lives with her mom, her grandmother and her great-grandmother, who at age 96, struggles with dementia.
 Am’Brianna was often responsible for watching over her.

-Her AP English teacher, Victor Zao, saw signs of intense anxiety and burnout in Am’Brianna.
+Her AP English teacher, Victor Zou, saw signs of intense anxiety and burnout in Am’Brianna.
 She would miss weeks of class, then show up.
 He’d talk to her about how to bring her grades up, and “then she’d be gone again.”
-Calls and emails from Zao and her counselor made little impact on her mental state.
-Her grade in English was D for the third quarter.
-By April, she reengaged, and Zao justified a B for the semester.
+Calls and emails from Zou and her counselor made little impact on her mental state.
+Her grade in English was a D for the third quarter.
+By April, she reengaged, and Zou justified a B for the semester.

 By then, she had recorded 40 days absent in AP English, 36 in Ethnic Studies and 35 in U.S. history.

 For her senior year, Am’Brianna opted out of AP English and AP Government.
-If school had been in person last year, Nielsen said, he believes Am’Brianna would have come into senior year with a stronger academic record.
+If school had been in person last year, Nielsen said, he believes Am’Brianna would have come into her senior year with a stronger academic record.
 When it came time to recruit students for his AP Government class, he would have given her the hard sell.
 He would have reminded her how much she liked his AP World History class sophomore year, and promised her she could drop out of AP Government if she didn’t like it.

 “I would have been in her ear the whole time … in a way that is reminding her that she is valued,” he said.
 He said he would have told her, “I need Am’Brianna’s voice there in my class because a lot of these kids, we’re going to be talking about political issues.
 They need to hear your voice.”